learning-software-engineering/learning-software-engineering.github.io/Topics/Professionalism.md

 ### Remote work environments
 1. Establish a dedicated workspace: Create a separate, distraction-free area for work to maintain focus and productivity.

 2. Set boundaries: Clearly define your work hours and communicate them to your household members or roommates to minimize interruptions.

 3. Maintain a regular schedule: Following a consistent routine helps manage time effectively and maintain work-life balance.

 4. Stay organized: Use productivity tools like task managers, calendars, and note-taking apps to keep track of tasks, deadlines, and meetings.

 5. Communicate effectively with team members: Utilize appropriate communication channels, provide timely updates, and engage in virtual meetings to stay connected and aligned with the team.

 6. Invest in reliable technology: Ensure that your computer, internet connection, and other essential tools are up-to-date and reliable to avoid technical issues during work.

 ### Client interactions
-1 Active listening: Pay attention to the client's needs and concerns, and ask clarifying questions to ensure a clear understanding of their requirements.
+1. Active listening: Pay attention to the client's needs and concerns, and ask clarifying questions to ensure a clear understanding of their requirements.

 2. Professional appearance: Dress appropriately for video calls and ensure your background is tidy and uncluttered to present a professional image.

 3. Setting realistic expectations: Communicate the scope, timeline, and potential challenges of a project upfront to avoid miscommunications and manage expectations.

 4. Provide regular updates: Keep clients informed about project progress, milestones, and any changes or obstacles that may affect the project's outcome.

 5. Delivering high-quality work: Strive for excellence in your work, thoroughly test your code, and address any issues promptly to ensure client satisfaction.

 6. Handle difficult situations with grace: If conflicts or misunderstandings arise, remain calm, listen to the client's concerns, and work collaboratively to find a solution.

 ### Additional practices:
-You can find additional practices on this website: https://engineerscanada.ca/professional-practice-in-software-engineering
+You can find additional professional practices on this website: https://engineerscanada.ca/professional-practice-in-software-engineering

 By implementing these best practices, you can maintain a professional demeanour in various situations, enhancing your reputation as a software engineer and fostering positive relationships with colleagues and clients.

 # External resources for professional development

-Here are the external resources for professional development:
+Included in this section is a list of resources of various types that provide interesting insights into the worlds of professionalism and professional development.

 ### Articles:
 1. https://ethics.acm.org/code-of-ethics/software-engineering-code/ ----- "Teaching and Learning Guide for: Software Engineering Ethics" by Don Gotterbarn, ACM SIGCAS Computers and Society